Silvia and Greg

 Weathered seaweed line on the pristine beach at Tulum, with turquoise waters, tropical palm trees, and visitors enjoying the scenic shoreline.

-The Riviera Maya vs. Cozumel
+Riviera Maya Beaches

-Seaweed-Free Things to Do in Cozumel
+Best Things to Do in Cozumel During Sargassum Season

 Snorkeling & Diving